-- Always request permission to do a "scenes from."
+- Always request permission to do a "scenes from if you are requesting "internal cuts."
 Publishers may have a specific definition of "scenes from".
 Check with them first. - Getting help with editing a play for contest use is not a violation of the professional assistance or full-time employee rules. - Sharing a "scenes from" edited script is permissible under League rules. - When borrowing a "scenes from" edited script from the approved lists, it is important to make sure that it complies with current contest rules.